jmarriola/jmarriola/README.md

 ### Hi there 👋

-My name is Jill (*she/her/hers*) and I am an Assistant Research Professor at [The Pennsylvania State University](met.psu.edu) in the Department of Meteorology and Atmospheric Science.
+My name is Jill (*she/her/hers*) and I am the Staff Scientist for the [Alliance for Aquatic Resource Monitoring](dickinson.edu/allarm) at Dickinson College.
 I have a PhD in Marine Sciences from the University of North Carolina at Chapel Hill.
-I am interested in all things carbon, wetlands, and estuaries.
+I am interested in all things carbon, wetlands, streams, and estuaries.

-- I'm currently part of 2 NSF funded projects.
-One looking at improving estimations of ecosystem metabolism in estuaries, the other looking at alkalinity sinks and sources in Chesapeake Bay.
 - I’m a forever learner of R (it's a steep hill to climb!).
-- You can reach me [here](mailto:jva5648@psu.edu)
+- You can reach me [here](mailto:arriolaj@dickinson.edu)
 - Follow me on [LinkedIn](www.linkedin.com/in/jill-arriola/) and [ResearchGate](www.researchgate.net/profile/Jill-Arriola)

 <!--